autobrr/autobrr.com/docs/configuration/download-clients/shared.md

 sidebar_label: Shared seedboxes
 #sidebar_position: 3
 title: Connecting to download clients on a shared seedbox
-description: A guide on how to set up and connect to download clients on shared seedboxes in autobrr.
+description: These are confirmed working ways to connect to download clients on various shared seedbox providers.
 pagination_label: Configuration - Download clients (shared seedboxes)
 keywords:
   [